TobiasPSP/doneland_sources/Components/Microcontroller/Programming/Preparing Sample Sketch/README.md

 > How To Create A Test Sketch For A New Development Board

-Once you have made sure that a new *development board* connects to your computer and gets a *COM port* assigned, the next step is to create *firmware* for your microcontroller.

 *Firmware* is the *software* that runs *directly* on a microcontroller.
+It is needed to tell the microcontroller what to do.

 ## Firmware
-Firmware is a *software* that is executed *directly* by the microcontroller.
-It is basically the software layer that directly interacts with the microcontroller.

 There are *two* general types of firmware: *specific* firmware that directly tells the microcontroller what to do, and *interpreter firmware* that *translates a high-level* programming language into machine code.
 In the latter case, the *firmware* by itself **does not** perform any tasks and requires additinal *scripts* or *user inputs* to actually do something.

 > [!CAUTION]